Mimosa Cake with Mascarpone: the special and spectacular dessert for your special occasions.

 • Can I freeze the Mimosa Cake with Mascarpone?

-I do not recommend freezing this cake, as it might compromise the texture and flavor of the mascarpone cream.
+I do not recommend freezing this cake, as it may compromise the texture and flavor of the mascarpone cream.

 • Can I substitute mascarpone with another cream?